 A reasonably high thread count (over 180 threads per 10cm2) is good.
-Closely woven fabric wears well and shrinks less.
+The closely woven fabric wears well and shrinks less.

 But a higher thread count can be deceiving because a thinner yarn produces a higher thread count.
 That’s because more threads fit into 10cm2 of fabric.
 A very high thread count will result in a soft, smooth fabric.
 But it’ll also be more delicate and not as durable.

-Durability depends on the strength and quality of the fibre and the quality of the weave – not on the thread count.
+Durability depends on the strength and quality of the fibre and the weave quality – not on the thread count.

-With bed linen, the best quality comes at a price.
-You might find a sheet with a huge thread count at a tiny price.
+From French flax linen bedding to luxurious Egyptian cotton bed sheets, the best quality comes at a price.
+You might find a sheet with a high thread count at a lower price range.
 It’s probably too good to be true.
-To get such a low price, fibre quality and construction has probably been compromised.
+But for some products, to get such a low price, fibre quality and construction have probably been compromised.

 Chemicals can be used to produce high-quality bed linen.
-Singeing burns tiny fuzz from the fabric surface to prevent piling.
-Mercerising uses caustic soda to swell then shrink fibres to increase the fabric strength and lustre.
+Singeing (a process) burns tiny fuzz from the fabric surface to prevent pilling.
+Mercerising uses caustic soda to swell then shrink fibres to increase the fabric strength and luster.

-If you’ve got skin sensitivities, allergies or eczema, choose organic cotton.
+But, if you’ve got skin sensitivities, allergies or eczema, you can always choose organic cotton, which is chemical-free.